Creating a Future with Better Hearing

 But how much do hearing aids cost?
 For some, depending on the type of insurance they have, the cost can be steep.
 However, there are options available at a lower cost.
-In this article we will explain what a hearing aid is, and how you can purchase hearing aids.
+In this article, we will explain what hearing aid is, and how you can purchase hearing aids.

 What Are Hearing Aids?

-Hearing aids are a device that were developed to help people who were either experiencing hearing loss, or who are deaf, to hear once again.
+Hearing aids are a device that was developed to help people who were either experiencing hearing loss or who are deaf, to hear once again.
 They work by taking sound and converting it into an electronic signal.
 The electronic signal is then amplified and sent into the ear canal where the wearer can pick up the sound.